With the technical advancement and evolving business needs, numerous online stores need help to keep up with the pace.

 4. Features and Capabilities Of The Upgraded eCommerce Platform

-When migrating to a new eCommerce platform, its features would be an important factor to decide.
+When migrating to a new eCommerce platform, its features are an important factor to consider.
 You need to compare the new platform’s features with your existing eCommerce platform and pick the most essential features your business needs to develop, grow, and improve.

 5. Integrations With Existing Legacy Systems